2022-Spring-UIUC-LING415/2022-Spring-UIUC-LING415.github.io/syllabus.md

 <h2>DRES</h2>

 <p>
-If a student has a disability or condition that requires special consideration, the student is expected to present the requisite letter from the University Division of Disability Resources and Educational Services no later than the beginning of the second day of class.
+If a student has a disability or condition that requires special consideration, the student is expected to present the requisite letter from the University Division of Disability Resources and Educational Services as soon as possible, preferably no later than the beginning of the second day of class.
 </p>